scottcha/OpenAvalancheProject/README.md

     jupyter notebook

+### 1.ParseGFS
+#### Parsing and filtering the input files

-Then from the jupyter UI open the _1.ParseGFS_ notebook.
+From the jupyter UI open the _1.ParseGFS_ notebook.
 You can execute through this notebook and review the documentation as you do.
 Due to some instability in writing the netcdf files this notebook isn't intentended to be executed as a whole process but will involve some error checking to ensure that all the potential data has been transformed and written correctly.
 The only required steps is to correctly set these parameters:

 ![ParseGFS Parameters](Tutorial/ParseGFS_Notebook1.png?raw=true "ParseGFS Parameters")